 Mr. Peterson said although he hoped the disturbance of the cables cutting through Great Bay was minimal, that was not something within his control.
-He added that said the area along the red line was the least intrusive than the yellow line, but it was still going through wildlife habitat.
+He added that the area along the red line was the least intrusive than the yellow line, but it was still going through wildlife habitat.
 He said as manager of the refuge he was charged with its protection and he would not want the degradation of cutting through the refuge for transmission lines, whether above or below ground, nor would he want the spread of invasives and the maintenance that would be required.

-Vice-Chair Cross said the Board's proposal would provide diversity of environment for the refuge and build a buffer for people's homes from the transmission lines.
-He said Eversource could save half a million dollars if the went above ground along the orange line instead of underground following the red line.
-He said many people had lobbied to put the refuge land into conservation years ago and now U.S. Fish and Wildlife had all the cold and wouldn't allow the Town to use any of the property.
-Ms. Lamson said The Nature Conservancy had purchased the property initially and Chair Hebert said he believed the Board had discussed the proposal with The Nature Conservancy initially.
+Vice-Chair Cross said the Board's proposal would provide diversity of environment for the refuge and would build a buffer for people's homes from the transmission lines.
+He said Eversource could save half a million dollars if they went above ground along the orange line instead of underground following the red line.
+He said many people had lobbied to put the refuge land into conservation years ago and now U.S. Fish and Wildlife wouldn't allow the Town to use any of the property.
+Ms. Lamson said The Nature Conservancy had purchased the proposal with The Nature Conservancy initially.